GumbyMan82/ESP_DeepSleepSensor/README.md

 Analog input of the sensor is currently hard coded to analog input 0 Digital output for triggering the sensor is currently hard coded to output 26

-When the ESP runs longer than 30mins, it will automatically reboots.
-This resolves problems if the ESP is in an "unwanted" state, or the ESP accidentally started AP/WEBSERVER
+When the ESP runs longer than 30mins, it will automatically reboot.
+This resolves problems if the ESP is in an "unwanted" state, or the ESP accidentally started AP/WEBSERVER.

 ### Required libraries
 ```C++